 This tool allows you to paste an email message and see its parsed representation.
 The parsed representation contains the message headers and the body content.
 The body content is decoded from the Content-Transfer-Encoding specified in the message headers.

-A poster featuring the phonetic transcription of "энергия" in the International Phonetic Alphabet (IPA).
+A poster featuring the phonetic transcription of "linguistics" in the International Phonetic Alphabet (IPA).

-A poster featuring the 2D structure of the pantothenic acid molecule.
+A poster featuring the ball-and-stick model of the phenolphthalein molecule.

 How do multipart emails work?